Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

 ...
 - Gitignore
   - Used to formatting code while constructing the webpage and storing sensitive information
+- Pillow
+  - Used for image control
+-Gunicorn
+  - Used for send send informations between server and act as a Python WSGI HTTP Server
+- Boto3
+  - Used for create, configure, and manage connection between amazone webservices

 ### Tools
 - Git